-(b) If a question of privilege relating to removal of the speaker and election of a new speaker fails, a subsequent attempt to remove the same speaker can be made only by reconsidering the vote by which the original question of privilege failed.
-Such reconsideration shall be subject to the rules of the house governing reconsideration.
+(b) If a question of privilege relating to removal of the speaker and election of a new speaker fails, a subsequent attempt to remove the same

 Sec.
 38. Confining Remarks to Question of Privilege; Interruptions Prohibited. (a) When speaking on privilege, members must confine their remarks within the limits of Section 35 of this rule, which will be strictly construed to achieve the purposes hereof.